Events

 Fees

-£750.00 per student.
+£850.00 per student.
 Successful applicants will receive a payment link within two weeks of the application closing date.
+At this time, we unfortunately cannot offer scholarships.

 Application Process